microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0/New-MgPolicyRoleManagementPolicyAssignment.md

 ```

 ### -RoleDefinitionId
-The id of the role definition where the policy applies.
+The identifier of the role definition object where the policy applies.
 If not specified, the policy applies to all roles.
+Supports $filter (eq).

 ```yaml
 Type: System.String